 Child care resources for campus events and guests

-If your department or organization is hosting an event or a guest, and you wish to assist with child care in some way, please call (734) 763-9379 to discuss possible resource options.
+If your department or organization is hosting an event or a special guest, and you wish to assist with child care, please call (734) 763-9379 to discuss.
+Providing on-site child care is generally not feasible due to licensing rules and liability issues, but there are other ways that you may be able to help.

 The U-M Work-Life Resource Center does not endorse or represent any resources listed as recommended by the University of Michigan.The Work-Life Resource Center offers child care resource information only.
 Information is subject to change.
 Neither the U-M nor its subcontractors warrant any information concerning any child care provider, nor do they inspect, investigate, endorse, recommend, or choose any particular provider.
 The inclusion of any care provider’s name does not constitute endorsement or certification by the U-M, WLRC or its subcontractors as to their qualifications to provide child care, the rates charged for services or any other aspect of individual program’s quality of care.
 Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Licensing and Regulatory Affairs.